Operads and Operadic Algebras in Homotopy Theory: Limits and Colimits in Categories of Operadic Algebras

 Repeating this for $\bO X\toto \bO Y$ and the two maps $\bO\bO X\toto \bO\bO Y$ to $\bO X\toto \bO Y$, we see that the map $\bO C\to C$ constructed above is an $\oO$-algebra structure map and an easy check of universal properties shows that $C$ with this $\oO$-algebra structure is the coequalizer in $\mC[\oO]$.
 This shows that if a pair of parallel arrows in $\mC[\oO]$ has a reflexion in $\mC$, then the coequalizer in $\mC$ has the canonical structure of an $\oO$-algebra and is the coequalizer in $\mC[\oO]$.

 We can turn the observation in the previous paragraph into a construction of colimits of arbitrary shapes in $\mC[\oO]$.
-Given a diagram $D\colon \aD\to \mC[\oO]$, assume that the colimit of the underlying functor to $\mC$ exists, and denote this as $\colim^{\mC}D$.
+Given a diagram $D\colon \aD\to \mC[\oO]$, assume that the colimit of the underlying functor to $\mC$ exists, and denote it by $\colim^{\mC}D$.
 If $\colim^{\mC}\bO D$ also exits, then we get a pair of parallel arrows

 where one arrow is induced by the $\oO$-algebra structure maps $\bO D(d)\to D(d)$ and the other is the composite

 where $\mu$ is the monadic multiplication $\bO\bO\to \bO$ and

 is the map assembled from the maps $\bO D(d)\to \bO(\colim^{\mC} D)$ induced by applying $\bO$ to the canonical maps $D(d)\to \colim^{\mC} D$.
 We also have a reflexion